hygorchristian/willdom-challenge/README.md

 ## :white_check_mark: Features

-- Header
+#### Header
-    - Has some items, none of them are clickable
+Has some items, none of them are clickable

 ![Preview-Screens](https://github.com/hygorchristian/willdom-challenge/blob/master/public/readme/header.png)

+---

-- Article List
+#### Article List
-	- List the article with title, descriptions and an image
+List the article with title, descriptions and an image.
-	- The scroll is infinite.
+The scroll is infinite.
 If you have a premium key for the [gnews.io](https://gnews.io/) API, you can see all the posts, if not the first ten posts will repeat over each request.

 ![Preview-Screens](https://github.com/hygorchristian/willdom-challenge/blob/master/public/readme/list.png)

+---

-- Footer
+#### Footer
-    - Has some items, none of them are clickable
+Has some items, none of them are clickable

 ![Preview-Screens](https://github.com/hygorchristian/willdom-challenge/blob/master/public/readme/footer.png)

 ## :rocket: Getting Started